sandeepone/rar-hhvm/README.md

 rar-hhvm
 ========

-rar extension writen in php to hhvm
+rar extension writen in php to hhvm.